Gold Against Cryptocurrencies: Why You Don’t Have to Choose

-As for being hacked, I’m not aware of those that maintain personal control of their keys even having been hacked.
+As for being hacked, I’m not aware of those that maintain personal control of their keys (encrypted password) ever having been hacked.
 Those that give up control to exchanges could lose everything, which is why you should only keep your key in a cold wallet, meaning something that isn’t connected to the Internet; such as writing it down on a piece of paper (preferably several) and storing it on a memory stick.

-There are some new publicly traded companies that are starting to attract interest, but I really don’t want to talk about them because you need to know the market some, and understand the blockchain enough to make an informed investing decision.
+There are some publicly traded companies that are starting to attract interest, but I really don’t want to talk about them because you need to know the market some and understand the blockchain enough to make an informed investing decision.

 I’m invested in them, and I’ll let you know about them if you’re interested.
 Let me know in the comments.

 As for gold, it’s not going anywhere, and it will, for now, remain the best store of value the market has to offer.